-- Kentucky – Barren, Caldwell, Christian, Fulton, Graves, Hart, Hickman, Hopkins, Logan, Lyon, Marion, Marshall, Muhlenberg, Ohio, Taylor, and Warren Counties.
+- Kentucky – Barren, Breckinridge, Bullitt, Caldwell, Christian, Fulton, Graves, Grayson, Hart, Hickman, Hopkins, Logan, Lyon, Marion, Marshall, Meade, Muhlenberg, Ohio, Shelby, Spencer, Taylor, Todd and Warren Counties.

-- Tennessee – Cheatham, Decatur, Dickson, Dyer, Gibson, Lake, Obion, Stewart and Weakley Counties.
+- Tennessee – Cheatham, Davidson, Decatur, Dickson, Dyer, Gibson, Henderson, Henry, Lake, Obion, Stewart, Sumner, Weakley and Wilson Counties.

 Tax relief will also be extended to people in other locations that are later designated by the Federal Emergency Management Agency (FEMA) as a disaster area.

 The IRS will also work with anyone who lives outside the affected areas, but whose tax records are in one of the tornado disaster areas.
 Call the IRS at 866-562-5227 if this applies to you.
 This includes workers assisting the disaster relief activities who are affiliated with a recognized government or philanthropic organization.

 Various tax filing and payment deadlines from December 10, 2021, to May 15, 2022, are extended until May 16, 2022, for the storm and tornado victims.
 This includes the April 18, 2021, due date for filing a 2021 personal income tax return and paying 2021 taxes, and various business returns normally due March 15 and April 18.
 Tornado victims in the designated areas will also have until May 16 to make 2021 IRA contributions.